NoMoreLabs/Comrades/README.md

 ## Contents

+- **Artwork**:
-- **Artwork**: Complete collection of Call Data Comrades images in multiple formats and sizes (32px and 800px), both with and without backgrounds, plus individual trait layers for custom rendering.
+  - Complete collection of Call Data Comrades images in multiple formats and sizes (32px and 800px), both with and without backgrounds, plus individual trait layers for custom rendering.
+  - Comrades of the Dead images in 32px and 800px formats, both with and without backgrounds.
 - **Metadata**: Comprehensive data for each comrade in both collections (CDC and COTD), including traits and attributes.
 - **Rarity Analysis**: In-depth breakdown of attribute counts, trait frequencies, and rarity scores for both collections.
 - **Trait Statistics**: Frequency and rarity scores for all trait values, grouped by trait type.